githubtraining/uploading-your-local-project/responses/05_move-local.md

   ### Using the command line

   1. In your command line, navigate to your project directory.
 Type `git init` to initialize the directory as a Git repository.
-  1. Type `git remote add origin https://github.com/{{ user.username}}/github-upload.git`
+  2. Type `git remote add origin {{ repoUrl }}.git`
-  1. Type `git add .`
+  3. Type `git add .`
-  1. Type `git commit -m "initializing repository"`
+  4. Type `git commit -m "initializing repository"`
-  1. Type `git push -u origin master` to push the files you have locally to the remote on GitHub.
+  5. Type `git push -u origin master` to push the files you have locally to the remote on GitHub.
 (You may be asked to log in.)

   <hr>
 </details>